-In the post-pandemic era, curbside pickup has become a focal point for the retail industry, a new must-have offering a way to keep stores operating, protect employee and customer health while serving customers, and establish their reputation as a company that steps up in time of crisis.
+In the post-pandemic era, Curbside Retail Operations have become a focal point for the retail industry, a new must-have offering a way to keep stores operating, protect employee and customer health while serving customers, and establish their reputation as a company that steps up in time of crisis.
 But at what cost?

 Many retailers without a pre-existing BOPIS or curbside services reacted fast by cobbling something together quick and throwing labor at the problem.
 But with demand for curbside service showing no signs of waning, retailers are now refining those initial approaches to support profit margin recovery, ensure a more consistent customer experience, and prepare for continued changes to come.